Heat transfer vinyl is becoming a popular method for printing your customized designs on fabric.

 How to Print Heat Vinyl Designs on Fabric

-Now that you know what is head transfer vinyl, you may also want to know how to use.
+Now that you know what heat transfer vinyl is, you may also want to know how to use it to print on fabric.

 We will try to give a basic guide here.